Belfast & A Beautiful Railway Journey

 Guided Tour of Belfast

-Enjoy a guided tour aboard an open top bus starting and finishing at your hotel, with free time to explore.
+Enjoy a guided tour aboard a local bus starting and finishing at your hotel, with free time to explore.
 Tour the city's sights including the Queen's University and the Waterfront Hall, with the opportunity to visit the Falls or Shankill Roads where politically inspired murals can be seen.
 Maybe enjoy a drink in the Crown Bar opposite the Grand Opera House, the only pub owned by the National Trust.
 Enjoy Belfast's thriving, cosmopolitan scene with its many bars and restaurants.
 A visit to Titanic Belfast, is included as it is a "must see" on any tour of Belfast.
 It is located in the heart of the city, right beside the historic site of this world-famous ship's construction.
-A city full of heart, Belfast is one of the easiest cities to navigate as it is split into quarters - The Titanic Quarter, The Cathedral Quarter, Queen's Quarter and The Gaeltacht Quarter.
+Explore its six floors of interactive galleries and experience the sights, sounds, smells and stories of life aboard the doomed RMS Titanic.
+The story of Titanic - from her conception, construction and launch to fateful maiden voyage – is an unforgettable experience.
+Belfast is a city full of heart and one of the easiest cities to navigate as it is split into quarters - The Titanic Quarter, The Cathedral Quarter, Queen's Quarter and The Gaeltacht Quarter.

 A Beautiful Rail Journey to City of Derry / Londonderry